robertalks/uprg/README.rst

 **udev persistent rule generator**

 This tool will help to generate a persistent rule for a specified network interface.
-This is not need it for older distros which do not implement systemd.
+This is not needed for older distros which do not implement systemd.

 The current implementation in systemd is called `Predictable Network Interface Names <http://www.freedesktop.org/wiki/Software/systemd/PredictableNetworkInterfaceNames/>`_ and it will rename the network interfaces based on their physical location on the hardware,